|Posted by Abbie on November 12, 2016 at 1:15 PM|

 As I mentioned, I’m British.
 In other words, most likely a blend of ethnicities.
 And if the upper-class contingent amongst my ancestors had any (ahem) involvement with our nation’s colonial past, I’m more than likely to be, say part-Indian or part-Middle Eastern.
 Would that make me an authentic Bellydancer??
 Where’s that DNA testing kit….

 … and the ‘G’ word.
 Again, this is particularly fraught in the US where the word ‘Gypsy’ has particular baggage, and seems only to be offensive, and UK dancers have been drawn into all the furore, despite I believe having a very different relationship with the word.
-Many travelling communities and specific ethnic or social groups around the world are seemingly at ease with calling themselves Gypsies (and the most romanticised promotional video I’ve ever seen was produced by Travellers themselves - ambling with horses in soft focus through a spring meadow – an outrageous hippy dream!).
+Many travelling communities and specific ethnic or social groups around the world are seemingly at ease with calling themselves Gypsies (and the most romanticised promotional video I’ve ever seen was produced by Travellers themselves - ambling with horses through a spring meadow in soft focus – an outrageous hippy dream!).
 In the English language here in the UK, as well as referring to particular groups of people, the word has also become shorthand for what the settled community feels to be the positive aspects of an older, alternative (and authentic?) way of living; a more immediate relationship with nature; a more honest connection with our physical being, including our sexuality; a stronger sense of community.
 These may be far removed from Gypsies’ lives, but sometimes we have to acknowledge the way language changes and works within our culture.
-(For example, Sunday's Child "bonny, blithe, good and gay" who used to be lighthearted now finds him/herself in a same-sex marriage!).
 Having said that, words can of course be successfully reclaimed.

 It’s important to me to learn and understand as much as I can about the history and culture of Belly Dance, and to share this with students.
 Not least because I’m forced to admit that I also love both the diet of cheesy imagery of Belly Dancers that I grew up with in the 1960s & ‘70s, and the gloriously beautiful, sumptuous and luscious Orientalist paintings left to us by C18th & C19th century artists.
 There, I’ve said it.
 I can’t pretend that these aren’t part of my culture, so the best I can do is acknowledge how, where and why they might not be an appropriate way to celebrate someone else’s.